-Need to find the a laptop for music production in 2017? which laptop is the best one for me?
-If you are not sure, read on for more detailed but if you are in a rush here are some of my recommendations for the Best Laptop for Music Production - but read below to see why Mac is the choice of the Pro's.
+Need to find the a laptop for music production?
+Which laptop is most suited for music production?
+There are loads to choose from so below we’ll show you what the pro’s use – read on for more detailed information but if you are in a rush here are some of my recommendations for the Best Laptop for Music Production – although read below to see why Mac is the choice of the Pro’s.

 |Image||Item||Screen Size||USB Ports||Notes||Price||Link|